Advanced Prompting

 Features to evaluate: [Your features]

-Benefits: Gets exactly the format you want, no reformatting needed.
+You get exactly the format you want, with no reformatting work after.

 Prompt Templates